 - 9. At this point you will need to lift the structure onto a firm footing or the greenhouse base if you haven't already done so. - 10.
-On the 3.80m model there are 2 roof diagonal braces.
-On the 5.04m model there are 4.
+There are 4 diagonal roof braces.
 You attach these to the point where the ridge bolts to the corner bars at the rear end.
 The angle travels diagonally down to the first glazing bar at the eave/gutter.
-You fit one each side at the rear of the greenhouse.
-If you have the longer house you put another 2 at the front end. - 11.
+You fit one each side at the rear of the greenhouse. - 11.
 You can now attach the T-bar cantilevers, which bolt to the sidebars and roof as indicated in point 8.